What Is Search Engine Optimization?

 Optimize Content for Google SEO

-Now that you wrote a piece of super high quality content, you want to optimize that content around a single keyword.
+Now it’s time to optimize each piece page on your site around a single keyword.
 If you’re first starting out, this keyword should be a long tail keyword.
 Long tail terms don’t get a ton of search volume.
 But they’re less competitive.
 So you have a better chance of ranking #1.

 Include your main keyword: